hearing voices workshop

 learning more about the workshop

-Dr. Pat Deegan, who developed the workshop, and Tom Grauman, the executive director of Columbian Centre, appeared together on the CHLY radio program People First Radio (also a program of Columbian Centre Society) on April 16, 2009.
+Dr. Pat Deegan, who developed the workshop, and Tom Grauman, the executive director of Columbian Centre (now called Vancouver Island Mental Health Society), appeared together on the CHLY radio program People First Radio (a Vancouver Island Mental Health Society initiative in partnership with Radio Malaspina Society) on April 16, 2009.
 You can listen to the interview or download a copy.

 attending a workshop

-If you are interested in attending the workshop, contact Columbian Centre Society to arrange to book a space.
+If you are interested in attending the workshop, contact Vancouver Island Mental Health Society to arrange to book a space.
 The workshop is offered on an occasional, ongoing basis.

 Hearing voices that are distressing resources